Home » Healthy Nutrition » Healthy Diets

 Dutch Chocolate Study

 Chocolate, the popular confectionary result of sweetening seeds from the cacao tree, has been lauded as many things: guilty pleasure, aphrodisiac, favorite food and even heart healthy snack.
 In the past, it could’ve seemed as if the masses would play up any feature of chocolate (and coffee for that matter) simply to justify them as fixtures in their lives, hence all the soft news headlines jumping out at you from the supermarket check-out counter.
-But a recent study published in The FASEB Journal and conducted by Prof. DiederikEsser’s research team at the Dutch Division of Human Nutrition at Wageningen University and the Top Institute Food and Nutrition may validate some of those claims.
+But a recent study published in The FASEB Journal and conducted by Prof. DiederikEsser’s team at the Dutch Division of Human Nutrition at Wageningen University and the Top Institute Food and Nutrition may validate some of those claims.

 dark-chocolate